House speaker race: How the vote for McCarthy’s replacement will unfold

 Tuesday 10 October - 5pm

-House Republicans will debate which candidate is best served to be speaker at the unofficial candidate forum.
+House Republicans debated which candidate would be best served to be speaker at the unofficial candidate forum.

-The Democrats are set to also hold a forum on Tuesday, but without the debate as the party has remained unified behind Minority Leader Hakeem Jeffries (D-NY).
+The Democrats also held a forum on Tuesday, but without the debate as the party has remained unified behind Minority Leader Hakeem Jeffries (D-NY).

 Wednesday 11 October - 9am ET